daveym/lint/README.md

 consumerKey: your-consumer-key

 4) re-run ./lint auth - you'll then be presented with an oAuth page for authentication.

+5) At this point you ca retrieve articles.
+They'll come back in the form:
+ID, Title, URL

+If you want, you can pipe these to a file using ./lint retrieve -s all >> myfile.
+From there, see what articles you want to keep or archive or favourite and use their ID's as inputs to lint using:

+./lint modify -a item1 item2 item3 etc.
 ```

 ## Motivation